New Construction South Florida – Prime Pre-Construction Buildings

 ● What happens if the developer fails to complete the project?

-▼If the developer fails to complete the project, Florida law offers several protections.
-Buyer deposits are typically held in an escrow account, managed by a title company or attorney, and only released once specific construction milestones are achieved.
+▼If the developer doesn’t finish, Florida law gives buyers several protections.
+Your deposit is usually parked in an escrow account run by a title company or attorney and released only when specific build milestones are hit.

-In addition, local authorities may require completion guarantees such as performance bonds or letters of credit.
-These tools help ensure the project is completed or buyers are financially protected if the developer defaults.
+Counties and cities often demand completion guarantees such as performance bonds or letters of credit.
+These backstops either finish the work or protect buyers financially if the developer walks away.

-If the project is abandoned, you may have the right to recover your funds or transfer the contract under legal protection.
-Before signing, check the developer’s track record and financial strength and confirm that your contract includes strong default clauses and escrow safeguards.
+Should the project be abandoned, you could have the right to recover your funds or transfer the contract with legal support.
+Safeguard yourself early—check the developer’s history and financial strength and confirm your contract has solid default language and escrow safeguards.

 407 Lincoln Rd, Ste 10G, Miami Beach, FL 33139